The Patent Litigation Law Review: Ireland

 The plaintiff must give an undertaking in damages in the event that he or she should fail at trial.
 This is an undertaking that, if the injunction is granted but is subsequently found to have been wrongly given, the plaintiff will compensate the defendant for any losses incurred as a result of the injunction.

-Under the Irish Patents Act, the following acts, if done without the proprietor's consent within the territory of Ireland, amount to direct patent infringement:
+Under the Patents Act, the following acts, if done without the proprietor's consent within the territory of Ireland, amount to direct patent infringement:

-- using a process that is the subject matter of the patent, or, when the third party knows, or it is obvious to a reasonable person in the circumstances, that the use of the process is prohibited without the consent of the proprietor of the patent, offering the process for use in the state; and
+- using a process that is the subject matter of the patent or – when the third party knows or it is obvious to a reasonable person in the circumstances that the use of the process is prohibited without the consent of the proprietor of the patent – offering the process for use in the state; and

-Further, it is an indirect infringement of a patent for a third party, without the consent of the proprietor of the patent, to supply or offer to supply in the territory of the state a person, other than a party entitled to exploit the patented invention, with means, relating to an essential element of that invention, for putting it into effect, when the third party knows, or it is obvious in the circumstances to a reasonable person, that the said means are suitable and intended for putting that invention into effect.39
+Further, it is an indirect infringement of a patent for a third party, without the consent of the proprietor of the patent, to supply or offer to supply in the territory of the state a person, other than a party entitled to exploit the patented invention, with means, relating to an essential element of that invention, for putting it into effect, when the third party knows, or it is obvious in the circumstances to a reasonable person, that those means are suitable and intended for putting that invention into effect.41

-The Irish Patents Act provides that:
+The Patents Act provides that:

-Although in Ireland there is no general doctrine of equivalents, the Irish Patents Act does provide that, when interpreting the section above:
+Although in Ireland there is no general doctrine of equivalents, the Patents Act does provide that, when interpreting the section above:

 iii Defences – statutory exceptions to infringement